hoffmangroup/mccf1/README.md

     actual <- c(rep(1, 1000), rep(0, 10000))
     predicted <- c(rbeta(300, 12, 2), rbeta(700, 3, 4),rbeta(10000, 2, 3))

-Secondly, run our package MCC-F1Curve.
+Secondly, run our code file MCC-F1Curve.R.

 Then you can use the function mccf1_calcu the corresponding MCC-F1 metric and the best threshold of the prediction.